rvrebcev/near-development-101/content/near101_chapter_1.md

 ''
 ```

-Lets see if the transaction went through correctly.
+Let's see if the transaction went through correctly.
 Copy the link to the block explorer of the testnet and open it in your browser.
-You should see the transaction in the transaction explorer, check if the transaction went through correctly and the token transfer amount is 3 NEAR.
+You should see the transaction in the transaction explorer, check if the transaction went through correctly, and the token transfer amount is 1 NEAR.

 Next, we will check if the product was bought correctly.
 We will use the `getProduct` function to retrieve the product and check if the `sold` field is equal to 1.